Last fact-checked: 26 January 2019

 Obviously, research is a time-consuming business, and it doesn’t necessarily tell you what you need to know.
 That’s why our website has been developed – to arm patients with everything they need to know before they go.
 We have a policy of honesty and openness and you can check out not just dentist qualifications and experience, but also see clinic photographs, take virtual clinic tours and read our real patient reviews on each particular clinic and/or dentist.

-There are a lot of myths surrounding dental treatment in Mexico – some certainly rooted in the truth from the dim and distant past.
+You will no doubt encounter many myths surrounding dental treatment in Mexico – some certainly rooted in the truth from the dim and distant past.
 While it has long been the case that visitors from North America have gone to Mexico for cheaper medical and dental care with not always good results, today modern dentistry and the advent of dental tourism has meant that many of Mexico’s clinics that cater for overseas patients provide excellent facilities - often surpassing the quality offered by your dentist at home.
 This is because dental tourism is a business, and dentists who are in the business of dental tourism have to provide top-quality services, or they do not get clients.

 Our clinics are very much geared toward international patients with English-speaking staff.
 You will find that dentists have general dentistry training, but also additional specialist training, as they do in Western clinics, with many Mexican dentists electing to undertake their specialist training in the United States and becoming members of the American Dental Association.
 You will also find that equipment used in Mexico is often high-tech, with exactly the same brands and materials available here as your dentist at home would use.

-(Image by: Ari Helminen)
+(Image by Ari Helminen)

-All of the clinics listed with Dental Departures offer guarantees or warranties on both their work, and on any materials used.
+All of the clinics listed with Dental Departures offer guarantees or warranties on both their work and on any materials used.
 Although no-one can guarantee the outcome of medical or dental work 100% as nothing can be that certain in matters of the human body, only a very tiny percentage of our patients have experienced any problems – and these have been minor.
 In these circumstances, we will make sure that we work on your behalf to get things put right.